dpa99c/phonegap-launch-navigator/README.md

 This plugin is a work in progress.
 I'd like it to support launching of as many popular navigation apps as possible.

-If there's another navigation app which you think should be explicitly supported and **it provides a mechanism to externally launch it**, open an issue adding a link or details of how the app should be invoked.
+If there's another navigation app which you think should be explicitly supported and **it provides a mechanism to externally launch it**, open an issue containing a link or details of how the app should be invoked.

 **Don't** just open an issue saying "Add support for Blah" without first find out if/how it can be externally launched.
 I don't have time to research launch mechanisms for every suggested app, so I will close such issues immediately.